-Our Lady of Walsingham (of Ransom): Missa “Salve, sancta parens“
+Our Lady Help of Christians: Missa “Salve, sancta parens“

 Hail, holy Parent, that didst bring forth the King who ruleth Heaven and earth for ever and ever.
-[P. T. Alleluia, alleluia.] — (Ps.
+Alleluia, alleluia.
+(Ps.
 44. 2).
 My heart hath uttered a good word: I speak of my works to the King.
 V.: Glory be to the Father and to the Son and to the Holy Ghost.
 As it was in the beginning, is now, and ever shall be, world without end.
 Amen.
 Hail, holy Parent, that didst bring forth the King who ruleth Heaven and earth for ever and ever.
+Alleluia, alleluia.

 EPISTLE Eccles.
 24. 14-16